uci-inf-133/a3-spotify/readme.txt

 */20
 - */2 Communicating with the webserver
-- */3 Populating information about the user
+- */5 Spotify browser home page
-- */4 Populating the search component
+- */4 Spotify browser artist page
-- */5 Artist page
+- */3 Spotify browser album page
-- */3 Album page
+- */3 Spotify browser track page
-- */3 Track page
+- */3 Spotify browser custom page

 2. How long, in hours, did it take you to complete this assignment?